Cornus alba 'Kesselring'

 A very hardy shrub dogwood, prized for its darker red stems which contrast wonderfully against the winter snow; compact habit of growth; creamy white blooms in spring are striking against the dark purple emerging foliage

 Kesselring Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has dark green foliage which emerges deep purple in spring.
+It has dark green deciduous foliage which emerges deep purple in spring.
 The pointy leaves turn an outstanding brick red in the fall.
 It produces white berries in mid summer.
 The dark red branches are extremely showy and add significant winter interest.